IanFinlayson/exploring-cs/chapter01.md

 The analytical engine, on the other hand, was designed so that it could execute any algorithm at all.
 It did this by taking the instructions that it should execute as input, along with data values to be used in the computation.
-These sets of instructions are the world\'s first computer programs.
-The analytical engine\'s programs themselves were created by punching holes in cards.
+These sets of instructions are the world's first computer programs.
+The analytical engine's programs themselves were created by punching holes in cards.
 The machine would then read the cards in, and the patterns of holes would affect its behavior.